CodePushGo/website/src/content/blog/en/capacitor-plugins-what-you-need-to-know.md

 ## Adding Plugins to Your App

-Adding plugins to your Capacitor app requires thoughtful planning to ensure both performance and security.
+Adding plugins to your React Native app requires thoughtful planning to ensure both performance and security.
 Here's a closer look at how to choose, implement, and test plugins effectively.

 ### Plugin Selection Guide